 Lichtman has been recognized by civic and legal organizations, business and labor leaders, and others for her strategic abilities, political savvy, effectiveness in creating powerful and diverse coalitions, and her tireless commitment to building a truly just society.
 President Clinton called Lichtman “a remarkable national treasure,” and Washingtonian magazine has identified her as one of Washington, DC’s most powerful women and Washingtonian of the Year in 1986.
 The Sara Lee Corporation awarded her the 1989 Frontrunner Award in the area of Humanities.
 That same year, the Women’s Bar Association named her Woman Lawyer of the Year.
 In 2000, Lichtman received the Leadership Conference on Civil Rights Hubert H. Humphrey Award for her contributions to the advancement of human and civil rights.

 Says Lichtman, “For over 40 years, I’ve tried to make this world a better place for women and families.
 We’ve come a long way, but our work is far from done.
 My daughters, and all our children, deserve a future where every school and workplace is truly free of discrimination, and where all families have the support they need to succeed at home and on the job.
 I know from experience — if we can imagine it, we can make it happen.”

 Lichtman lives in Washington, D.C., with her husband Elliott.
-They have two married daughters and three grandchildren.
+They have two married daughters and four grandchildren.